Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Related Work

 A growing body of work probes the reasoning capabilities of LLMs.
 Studies of mathematical and scientific reasoning have found strong surface-level performance that degrades under distribution shift or problem reformulation, suggesting pattern matching over symbolic reasoning \citep{ullman2023large, mirzadeh2024gsm}.
 Calibration studies show LLMs are systematically overconfident in factual domains \citep{kadavath2022language, xiong2023can}.
 Our work contributes a specific failure mode: algorithmic performance prediction, where LLM confidence does not translate to predictive validity.

 Recent work has explored LLMs as assistants for scientific tasks including experimental design, hypothesis generation and model selection \citep{boiko2023emergent, kambhampati2024position}.
 LLMs have shown promise in qualitatively ranking algorithmic approaches and suggesting appropriate methods given problem descriptions \citep{tornede2023automl, jiang2024followbench} and \cite{yang2023large} show LLM guided optimization outperforms random baselines in structured search.
-Our work provides a quantitative counterpoint: while LLMs may correctly identify that PC is a constraint-based method, they cannot reliably predict how well it will perform on a given dataset.

 Causal discovery provides structured evaluation criteria (precision, recall, F1 and SHD against a ground-truth DAG), a family of algorithms with well-characterized theoretical properties and a suite of benchmark networks from the bnlearn repository \citep{scutari2010learning} evaluated across hundreds of papers.
 Prior work has used these benchmarks to compare algorithmic families \cite{heinze2018causal, vowels2022d} and to assess sensitivity of causal methods to assumption violations \citep{kalisch2007estimating}.
 We are not testing LLMs on causal discovery per se; we are using causal discovery to test whether LLMs can predict algorithmic performance.